awslabs/aws-proof-build-assistant/doc/index.md

 </p><!-- class="flag-name" -->

 <p class="flag-desc">
-Output path for the generated Makefile.
+Output path for the generated `Makefile`.
 By default, `aquifer` generates a `Makefile.aquifer` in the working directory.
 </p><!-- class="flag-desc" -->

 <p class="flag-name">